twiddlingbits/twr-wasm/readme.md

 # Using Chrome to test without an HTTP server

-You can execute and debug Javascript with wasm from local files.
+You can execute and debug JavaScript with wasm from local files.
 It might be helpful to download the tiny-wasm-runtime source code from github when you do this (so you can step through the tiny-wasm-runtime typescript code as needed).

 See the examples and [Example Readme](./examples/readme.md) for more detail on how this works.